Reading Time: 2 minutes

 - Dark clouds associated with storms

 - Towering, anvil shaped cumulonimbus cloud formations

 Thunder: Generally, if thunder can be heard, then lightning is a possibility nearby.
 Precautions need to be considered immediately.
 However, wind or distance may prevent thunder being heard, so that should not be relied on to alert to the possibility of lightning.

-Lightning flashes in the distance indicate that lighting may be approaching.
+Lightning flashes in the distance indicate that lightning may be approaching.

 Dark clouds associated with storms are indicators of some lightning risk.

 Cumulonimbus clouds.
-Towering, anvil shaped cumulonimbus cloud formations are an indicator of high lighting risk.
+Towering, anvil shaped cumulonimbus cloud formations are an indicator of high lightning risk.

 Static electricity may be experienced – with hair standing on end or even mild shocks felt through walking poles or when touching ski edges.

 The proximity of the thunderstorm can be estimated by counting the seconds between a lightning flash and the associated clap of thunder.
 The lightning flash is seen instantaneously, but the sound of the thunder travels 1 km in 3 seconds.

 An indication of the high level of risk from lightning is that outdoor sporting events are cancelled if lightning occurs within 10km.
 That is, when the time between a lightning flash and the thunder is 30 seconds or less.
 When this occurs, the next lightning strike could be close by.